Rising Tides: Analytic Modeling of Tidal Effects in Binary Neutron Star Mergers: The BNS Model

-Let us now add the tidal amplitude correction to our baseline model, using eq.(\ref{eq:AmpBNS}), meaning that at reference frequency, where the amplitudes are equal, we expect $A_{T, \mathit{ref}} = 1$.
+Let us now add the tidal amplitude correction to our baseline model, using eq.(\ref{eq:AmpBNS}).
+We assume that the amplitudes are indistinguishable at the reference frequency of the numerical BNS data, although the waveform is already in the regime where tidal effects are non-negligible.
+Nonetheless, we consider this error in amplitude as not essential for our analysis and consider that $A_{T, \mathit{ref}} \approx 1$.
 We capture this behavior for the evolution of our analytic BNS amplitude, by changing $A_{T}$ to: \beq A_{T}(x) \rightarrow 1 + A_{T}(x). \eeq

-We plot in Fig.~\ref{Figure4} the amplitudes for \texttt{SXS:NSNS:0001} (BNS1) and \texttt{SXS:NSNS:0002} (BNS2) compared with our hybrid analytic baseline amplitude.
-The insets in Fig.~\ref{Figure4} contain the analytical approximations for the BNS amplitude, obtained by multiplying $A_{T}(x)$ from eq.(\ref{eq:AmpTcorr}) with our baseline model as in eq.(\ref{eq:AmpBNS}), up to the corresponding BNS merger frequency.
-We observe that both analytical approximations underestimate the steep increase in amplitude around the merger, although this time the NRTidal amplitude (dash-dot-dot red) performs better than the pN (dotted maroon) approximation, which is an expected behavior.
+We plot in Fig.~\ref{Figure4} the ratio of the amplitudes for \texttt{SXS:NSNS:0001} (BNS1) and \texttt{SXS:NSNS:0002} (BNS2) to the numeric BBH amplitude compared with the ratio of our hybrid analytic baseline amplitude o the numeric BBH amplitude.
+The insets in Fig.~\ref{Figure4} contain the analytical approximations for the BNS tidal amplitude, as in eq.(\ref{eq:AmpTpNeq}) and eq.(\ref{eq:AmpTd}), up to the corresponding BNS merger frequency.
+We observe that both analytical approximations underestimate the steep increase in amplitude around the merger.
 We will return to this comparison in Section \ref{results}, when we will make a new fit for the analytical amplitude to the numerical data and taper the amplitude past the merger using a Hanning window.